1955 Quarter Value Checker: Errors List, ā€œDā€ & No Mint Mark Worth

 • 1955-D Quarter — Denver mint, regular circulation strike

-• 1955 Proof Quarter – Special collector version with mirror finish
+• 1955 Proof Quarter — Special collector version with mirror finish, struck at Philadelphia

-• 1955 CAM Quarter – Proof with cameo contrast (frosted devices, mirror fields)
+• 1955 CAM Quarter — Proof with cameo contrast (CAM = frosted devices against mirror fields)

-• 1955 DCAM Quarter – Deep cameo proof with enhanced contrast
+• 1955 DCAM Quarter — Deep Cameo proof with maximum contrast (DCAM = heavily frosted, brilliant mirrors)

-Each type tells its own story.
-The circulation strikes from Philadelphia and Denver are your everyday finds, while the proof versions were made specifically for collectors.
+Each type tells its own story of production, preservation, and collector demand.
+The two circulation strikes — Philadelphia and Denver — are your everyday finds, while all three proof types were struck exclusively at the Philadelphia Mint in special polished dies for collector sets.

 CoinVaueChecker App 10

-The 1955 Philadelphia quarter represents the workhorse of that year’s production, with over 18 million coins rolling off the presses.
-While it might seem like the “common” version compared to its Denver counterpart, don’t let those numbers fool you.
+The 1955 Philadelphia quarter represents the workhorse of that year’s production, with 18,180,000 coins rolling off the presses.
+While it might seem like the “common” version, PCGS’s David Hall notes it is “relatively common in Gem MS65 and MS66 condition” — precisely because so many original collector rolls were saved, along with examples from government-issued mint sets.

-In high grades, this coin can still pack a serious punch—we’re talking about a jump from $6 in circulated condition to over $500 in pristine Mint State.
+In high grades, this coin can still deliver a serious payday — jumping from $6 in circulated condition to over $500 in pristine Mint State, and commanding $12,000 at the MS67 level.
+The key takeaway: the Philadelphia quarter rewards patient collectors who look beyond the mintage numbers and focus on surface quality.

 1955 No Mint Mark Quarter Price/Grade Chart